Post-Traumatic Growth | Rebuilding Life After Trauma

 The way in which trauma shatters and challenges our previously helpful assumptions and beliefs can allow a chance to glimpse new possibilities, new ways of understanding the world, others, and ourselves.

 In the short term, trauma may mean that “our relationship with existence itself is shattered“ (Greening, 1990).
 However, this shattering allows new possibilities to emerge through the cracks in time.

 “We can’t choose to vanish the dark, but we can choose to kindle the light.” ~ Edith Eger, The Choice: Embrace the Possible (2017).

 2. Relating to Others

 Having experienced suffering, pain, and difficulty – we know what it is to be human.
-No human life remains untouched by suffering.
-With adequate support, post-traumatic growth can lead us to a place in which we can connect and empathize with others experiencing pain.
+No human life remains untouched by grief.
+With adequate support, post-traumatic growth can lead us to a place where we can connect and empathize with others experiencing pain.

 Her personal experience of trauma allows her to identify and empathize with others.

 3. Personal Strength